 You’re a New Zealand designer living in New York.
 You meet another designer from Brazil.
 You have four magical months together, and then he has to leave to Brazil for a year.
 What do you do?

 This is the story of Kate Cullinane and Nei Valente.
-Instead of ending all hopes of a relationship because of distance, the couple decided to stay connected and embark on a year long project that allowed them to continue their passion for typography.
+Instead of ending all hopes of a relationship because of distance back in 2016, the couple decided to stay connected and embark on a year long project that allowed them to continue their passion for typography.

 Kate and Nei took photos of letters they spotted on the streets and on signs while out and about in New York and São Paulo.
 They printed the photographs onto postcards and sent them back and forth to each other in alphabetical order.